 As a funeral director, you’re probably aware of funeral webcasting.
 If you haven’t begun offering it to your clients, you might be missing an opportunity to provide a valuable service.

 The need for funeral webcasts predated the advent of the technology that made them possible.
-There have always been mourners who were unable to attend funeral services for one reason or another, for example, illness, frailty, inclement weather, distance, or the expense of travel.
+There have always been mourners who were unable to attend funeral services for one reason or another.
+For example: illness, frailty, inclement weather, distance, deployment, or the expense of travel.
 But, until the internet became a primary means of sharing information and events, there was just no solution to this problem.
 Many people were forced to miss funeral services and, as painful as it may have been for them, there was simply nothing they could do.

 A microphone placed on the lectern will transmit the speakers’ words clearly.
 If the service features a choir or individual soloists, add another microphone for that purpose and switch it on and off remotely, as needed.

-If you’ve never used a web camera and are unsure of your ability to transmit the funeral service, choose a company that can provides unlimited technical support.
+If you’ve never used a web camera and are unsure of your ability to transmit the funeral service, choose a company that can provide unlimited technical support.
 They’ll walk you through setting up the equipment and even do a practice webcast with you.
-Have more questions?
-No problem, just contact the funeral consultants office and your questions will be answered quickly.
 When the time arrives for your first actual funeral webcast, you’ll be confident that all will go as planned.